Woman with dementia missing in Coral Springs

 She was wearing black pants and a red shirt.

-Anyone with information regarding Jackson’s whereabouts is encouraged to call police or Broward County Crime Stoppers at 954-493-TIPS.
+Anyone with information regarding Jackson’s whereabouts is encouraged to call Coral Springs Police at 954-344-1800 or Broward County Crime Stoppers at 954-493-TIPS.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.